 Japan-wide Rail Pass

-The Japan-wide JR Rail Pass is a cost-effective option for visitors who plan to move around often during their stay.
-It’s available for 7, 14, and 21-day periods and valid on consecutive days within the chosen timeframe.
+The Japan-wide JR Rail Pass is a cost-effective option for visitors who plan to travel frequently during their stay.
+It’s available for 7-, 14-, and 21-day periods and is valid for consecutive days within the chosen timeframe.
 The pass allows unlimited travel on JR-operated services, including JR trains—even the Shinkansen (just NOT the Nozomi and Mizuho)—and JR-operated city buses.
 Seat reservations are included with the JR Rail Pass but must be obtained (free of charge) before travel.

 The Japan-wide JR Rail Pass can only be purchased by foreigners outside Japan and must be exchanged for the actual pass upon arrival.